drohmer/CSE104/C_server/01_php/03_get_post/readme.md

 ?>
 ```

-* Run the server localy, and query this page with the following url
+* Run the server locally, and query this page with the following url

 ```bash
 http://localhost:8000/?param1=value1&param2=value2